 A digital substitute for gold

-Like gold, the value of Bitcoins doesn’t depend on a central body, a nation’s economy, or government stability, but on supply and demand.
+Like gold, the value of Bitcoin doesn’t depend on a central body, a nation’s economy, or government stability, but on supply and demand.
 Another similarity is that both gold and Bitcoins can be exchanged for fiat money.
 In case you’re wondering, one bitcoin is, as of press time, worth P782,809.10.
 Don’t be too alarmed.
 Most people don’t go out buying one bitcoin just as they don’t casually go to a bank to buy one whole gold bar.
 They buy just a percentage of a bitcoin, which, fingers crossed, will increase in value in the long run.

 Potential for growth

-Right now, most of us still use fiat money, especially in the Philippines, but the economic landscape is changing, and there may come a time when most, if not all, of the world will use Bitcoin as the primary currency.
+Right now, most of us still use fiat money, especially in the Philippines, but the economic landscape is changing, and there may come a time when most, if not all of the world, will use Bitcoin as the primary currency.
 Once that happens, the value of Bitcoins will likely increase, and early adopters will be glad to have invested in it early.

 Military-grade cryptography protects every Bitcoin transaction, making it practically impossible for anyone to override transactions (provided you take proper precautionary measures on your end).
 But what makes Bitcoin most interesting to me is that it’s not governed by a single body like a bank or a credit card company.
 Rather, it’s regulated by a community, allowing for all transactions to be recorded at the same time and making anomalies immediately noticeable.

 The fact that no singular body is controlling the strings means that no one has monopoly on payment fees or flow of currency.
 This makes the use of Bitcoin cheaper, even if you use it in different countries.